 ECommerce is more complex than simple trading or buying/selling.
 ECommerce refers to building a website which can cater to the needs of your specific audience.
 For example, a clothing website with poor navigation will have a higher bounce rate because it will fail to convert visitors into customers.

 Efficient e-commerce websites make you stand out and convinces online store visitors to explore your products or services.
 Hence, a good design requires in-depth understanding your targeted audience and developing a unique proposition for your brand.
 This can lead to value-based decisions instead of price-based decisions.
-An efficient website also minimises the bounce rate and maximises conversion rates, which in turn boosts the number of sales irrespective of the ratio of unique visitors landing on your website.
+An efficient website also minimizes the bounce rate and maximizes conversion rates, which in turn boosts the number of sales irrespective of the ratio of unique visitors landing on your website.

 To ensure that your store’s e-commerce design delivers value, quality and a unique proposition to the audience, you need to develop a thorough e-commerce understanding.
 If you are struggling to stand out from your competition, this free ebook will give you an effective, step-by-step process to increase your sales.